Seven Key Facts about the Child and Dependent Care Tax Credit

-As summer kicks into high gear, taxpayers need to keep the Child and Dependent Care Tax Credit in mind to help offset some day camp and daycare expenses.
+The Child and Dependent Care Tax Credit can help offset some day camp and daycare expenses for your children.
 If you paid for the care of a dependent in order to work or look for work, you may be able to claim the credit.
-However, the following are six key facts you need to know about the credit:
+Below are seven key facts you need to know about the credit:

 - Children must be under age 13 in order to qualify.